 - Liquidity: Because of their relatively low prices and widely available financing, residential properties appeal to a larger pool of potential buyers for a simple reason, there are more people who can afford them.
 As a result they tend to sell faster, which provides a degree of liquidity that isn’t always available in commercial properties.

-Residential Real Estate Risks
+The Risks of Investing in Residential Real Estate

 For the reasons above, many view a residential rental property as a good introduction to the world of real estate investment.
 However, there are several risks that potential investors should be aware of: